TrivadisPF/platys-modern-data-platform/documentation/services/influxdb3.md

 # InfluxDB v3 Core

-InfluxDB is an open source time series database.
-It has everything you need from a time series platform in a single binary – a multi-tenanted time series database, UI and dashboarding tools, background processing and monitoring agent.
-All this makes deployment and setup a breeze and easier to secure.
+InfluxDB Core is a database built to collect, process, transform, and store event and time series data.
+It is ideal for use cases that require real-time ingest and fast query response times to build user interfaces, monitoring, and automation solutions.

 **[Website](https://www.influxdata.com/)** | **[Documentation](https://docs.influxdata.com/influxdb3/core/)** | **[GitHub](https://github.com/influxdata/influxdb)**